pcawte/AgDev/README.md

 # AgDev - an Agon Light port of CE C/C++ Toolchain

-Based on LLVM toolchain, generating eZ80 ADL code.
+Based on LLVM toolchain, generating eZ80 ADL code and fasmg eZ80 assembler and linker.

 ### Installation